Standing Balance

 About

-This tutorial demonstrates how to use a ReflexController to perform a standing balance test.- Open the scenario
+This tutorial demonstrates how to use a ReflexController to perform a standing balance test.Balance Control

 You may notice that the file is pretty short, but that it does contain the following lines: